tkdjohn/EventJournal/README.md

 ### NEXT STEPS
 - add bootstrapper to setup
     - setup dependency injection
-    - default data seeding (mvoe default data provider to bootstrapper?)
+    - default data seeding (move default data provider to bootstrapper?)
     - move test data from defaultdataprovider to be inserted from UI
-    - (use this as an opportunity to add add methods to cli)
+    - (use this as an opportunity to add methods to cli)
 - still need to test adding event with details at the same time
 - unit tests for
     - repositories